Residential Tenancies Disputes

 2. Applications for the Resolution of a Dispute

-A dispute arising out of a Residential Tenancies Agreement can be lodged with the ACAT by either the landlord or the tenant.
+A dispute arising out of a Residential Tenancies Agreement can be lodged with the ACAT by either the lessor or the tenant.
 Examples of some applications commonly sought include applications:

 - by a tenant for the termination of a tenancy agreement;